Looking to supercharge your training and rediscover the fun of obedience? Then Ring Prep classes are for you!

 Get your dog out of the box of patterned training and into a state of active participation!
 Open and Utility Ring Prep classes offer great opportunities for you to improve your team’s attitude, attention, and accuracy.
 Learn new and fun ways to practice, proof, and polish obedience exercises in intense but fun sessions.

-Ring Prep classes also include information and exercises on how to “bridge the gap” between training and trialing – for example, how to use matches effectively, reducing the need for food and toys, preparing for trial conditions, ring entrances and transitions, footwork and heeling patterns, ring procedures, problem solving, and Forrest Micke information.
+Ring Prep classes also include information and exercises on how to “bridge the gap” between training and trialing – for example, how to use matches effectively, reducing the need for food and toys, preparing for trial conditions, ring entrances and transitions, footwork and heeling patterns, ring procedures, and problem solving.

 Another student said… “In 27 years of playing obedience, yours was simply the most creative, resourceful, and out of the box training class I have ever been to, in any venue.
 The most telling part for me is that my dog LOVES going to class.”

-Ring Prep classes meet on Tuesdays, Wednesdays, and Thursdays, and both daytime and evening classes are available.
+Ring Prep classes meet on Tuesdays and Thursdays, and both daytime and evening classes are available.
 Please see the “Class and Private Schedule” page for details on the current schedule.

 Please, no dogs with aggression problems toward people or dogs.